paulcichonski/paulcichonski.com/source/_posts/2014-07-20-simple-timer-abstraction-in-scala.markdown

 ```

 This is a [higher-order function](http://en.wikipedia.org/wiki/Higher-order_function) that will time the execution of whatever
-function passed to it.
+function that gets passed to it.
 If you are coming from Java it should look pretty straight forward, the only major difference is the function
 argument declaration of `execution: () => Unit`; this declares the function argument `execution` as type `() => Unit`.
 In Scala
 the type declaration comes after the variable name and the two are separated by a `:`.
 The type declaration in this case defines
-a function that takes zero arguments and that returns nothing (`Unit` here is similar to `void` in Java).
+a function that takes zero arguments (`()` is syntactic sugar for this) and returns nothing (`Unit` here is similar to `void` in Java).

-Below are some examples of using this utility function:
+Below are some examples of using this function:

 ```scala
 scala> time(() => println("sum of range 0 to 100000000: " + (0 to 100000000).reduce((a, b) => a + b)))